provc7/CapeUI/README.md

 2. Navigate to `http://localhost:3000`
 3. **Roles and Access**:
    - **Users/Students**: Can submit files, view their own submission history, and analyze results.
-   - **Super Admin**: Can access `http://localhost:3000/superadmin.html` (requires Admin credentials) to oversee the platform and user activity.

 ## Architecture